saidaHF/runner_saida/README.md

 - **D:** Move Right ➡

 ## The objective 🏁
-You must throw all the bowling pins possible and you must dodge the black bowling for win!
+You must throw all the white bowling possible and you must dodge the black bowling for win!
 Each white bowling knocked is + 10 points 💥

 -----------------------------------------------------------------------------------